Agent Zero — from zero to SAGE

 peer_askelevatedAsk a peer SAGE instance via HTTP — the first federation primitive

 Every tool invocation passes through PolicyGate.
 Standard tools are allowed in WAKE/FOCUS, warned in REST, denied in DREAM.
-Elevated tools require FOCUS.
+Elevated tools (like peer_ask) require FOCUS.
 All tools are denied below 5 ATP.
 Tool calls are SNARC-scored and eligible for sleep consolidation.

 Discovery Results